Skip to content

 Ablation Study

-Configuration Accuracy Compression Rate Notes
+Config Accuracy Compression Rate Description

-GRPO (no efficiency) 80.9% 89.7% No length control
+GRPO (No Efficiency) 80.9% 89.7% No length control

-GRPO+LP 78.4% 53.2% Token-level penalty, capability collapse
+GRPO+LP 78.4% 53.2% Token-level penalty; capability collapse

-Step-GRPO (full) 82.1% 68.0% Semantic step-level, optimal trade-off
+Step-GRPO (Full) 82.1% 68.0% Semantic step-level; optimal tradeoff

-DEER+SFT 72.6% 78.9% SFT approach, poor generalization
+DEER+SFT 72.6% 78.9% SFT approach; poor generalization

 Key Findings

-• On the hardest benchmarks such as AIME 2025, Step-GRPO significantly outperforms other efficiency methods in accuracy (73.3% vs. 60–66.7%).
+• On the most difficult benchmarks like AIME 2025, Step-GRPO's accuracy significantly outperforms other efficiency methods (73.3% vs 60-66.7%).

 Highlights & Insights